Uvacoder/aaa-notes-md-collect2/node/node.md

 Javascript is a single-threaded, event-driven language.
 This means that we can attach listeners to events, and when a said event fires, the listener executes the callback we provided.

 There is only one thread that executes NodeJS code and this is the thread where the event loop is running.

+## v8 engine

+- written in C++
+- V8 translates JavaScript code into more efficient machine code instead of using an interpreter.
+It compiles JavaScript code into machine code at execution by implementing a JIT (Just-In-Time) compiler
+- V8 doesn’t produce bytecode or any intermediate code.

+## Libuv

+- Libuv is a cross-platform library focused on asynchronous I / O.
+- It’s your job to provide a loop of events and notifications based on callbacks and other activities.
+- As if that were not enough, libuv also offers other utilities such as timers, access to the OS file system asynchronously, child processes, and more.

 ## Eventloop